-Notes: Part A of the GBS presents allocations to schemes exclusively for women.
-The allocations in Part B of the GBS are Rs.59,233.6 crore in 2012-13 (RE), Rs.61,210.3 crore in 2013-14 (RE), Rs.64,556.7 crore in 2014-15(RE), Rs69,860.7 Crore in 2015-16 (RE) Rs.75,152.7 crore in 2016-17 (RE) and 81,935.9 crore in 2017-18 (BE).
+Note: Part A of the GBS presents allocations to schemes exclusively for women.
+The allocations in Part B of the GBS are Rs.
+59,233.6 crore in 2012-13 (RE), Rs.
+61,210.3 crore in 2013-14 (RE), Rs.64,556.7 crore in 2014-15(RE), Rs.
+69,860.7 crore in 2015-16 (RE) Rs.
+75,152.7 crore in 2016-17 (RE) and Rs.
+81,935.9 crore in 2017-18 (BE).
 However, due to methodological flaws in the reporting by some Ministries in Part B of the GBS, the graph above only presents allocations in Part A as a proportion of the Union Budget.

 The increase in allocations in Part A of the GBS this year is primarily on account of increased allocations reported by MWCD, Department of Rural Development (for Rural Pradhan Mantri Awas Yojana) and Ministry of Petroleum and Natural Gas (for LPG connections to poor households).
 It may, however, be noted that Pradhan Mantri Awas Yojana is not a scheme meant only for women, hence its inclusion in Part A of the GBS is questionable.
-The scheme for LPG connections to poor households, is a welcome intervention as it serves to reduce women's drudgery and addresses health concerns associated with the use of chulhas; however, its reporting as a scheme benefiting women exclusively also inadvertently endorses the gender stereotype that domestic duties like cooking are primarily the responsibility of women.
+The scheme for LPG connections to poor households is a welcome intervention as it serves to reduce women's drudgery and addresses health concerns associated with the use of chulhas (indigenous cooking gas with coal used as fuel); however, its reporting as a scheme benefiting women exclusively also inadvertently endorses the gender stereotype that domestic duties like cooking are primarily the responsibility of women.

 Allocations in Part B of the GBS have increased from Rs.
-73,2012 crore in 2016-17 (BE) to Rs.
+73,213 crore in 2016-17 (BE) to Rs.
 81,395 crore in 2017-18 (BE).
 However, there do not seem to be any significant improvements in the reporting by ministries/departments in Part B of the GBS.
-Most departments/ministries continue to report a flat 30 percent or 50 percent of the total allocations in the GBS retrospectively, rather than identifying the gender based disadvantages in their respective sectors of concern and the budgetary resources earmarked to address these specific challenges.
+Most departments/ministries continue to report a flat 30 percent or 50 percent of the total allocations to schemes in the GBS retrospectively, rather than identifying the gender based disadvantages in their respective sectors of concern and the budgetary resources earmarked to address these specific challenges.
 Some changes in reporting of select schemes under certain ministries such as Ministry of Health and Family Welfare, Ministry of Tribal Affairs and Department of Agriculture, Cooperation and Farmer's Welfare have been observed.
 However, the rationale underlying these changes is not clear as the GBS does not provide any justification/rationale for reporting of schemes by departments/ministries in the statement.

 Analysis of GBS also highlights that important ministries continue to be outside the ambit of Gender Responsive Budgeting (GRB).
-For instance, the lack of safe sanitation facilities is recognised to be closely linked to the incidence of violence against women.
+For instance, the lack of safe sanitation facilities is recognised to be closely linked to women's health and the incidence of violence against them.
 However, the Ministry of Drinking Water and Sanitation is yet to adopt GRB.
-Likewise, other important ministries such as Ministry of Urban Development, Ministry of Law and Justice and Ministry of Tourism have not yet adopted GRB.
+Likewise, other important ministries such as Ministry of Urban Development, Ministry of Law and Justice and Ministry of Tourism have not yet adopted the strategy.